ARM-software/CMSIS-DSP/ComputeGraph/documentation/CPPNodes.md

 class FIFO<T,length,0,1>: public FIFOBase<T>
 ```

-This implementation is a bit more heavy and is providing implementations of following function that is doing something useful :
+This implementation is a bit more heavy and is providing implementations of following function :

 ```C++
 bool willUnderflowWith(int nb) const;